crtclmmnt/crtclmmnt.github.io/offerings.md

   </div>
 </div>
 <p>The main thing I want is to help more people meditate.</p>
-<p>Maybe you're a community organizer, a concerned citizen, or a group of friends.
-Maybe you represent a labor union, or a gardening club, or you're the Chief Fun Officer for a Non-profit.
-Regardless of which describes you, I have an offering for you.</p>
+<p>Maybe you're a community organizer, a concerned citizen, or  just someone curious about meditation.
+Regardless of who you are, I have an offering for you.</p>

 ---